hashgraph/hedera-services/test-clients/yahcli/README.md

 $ ls previewnet/sysfiles/
 feeSchedules.json
 ```
 :turtle: The docker image needs to launch a JAR, which is fairly slow.
+Please allow a few
-This will take a few seconds to run.
+seconds for the the above command to run.

-The fee schedules were downloaded in JSON form to _previewnet/sysfiles/feeSchedules.json_, which is the
+The fee schedules were downloaded in JSON form to _previewnet/sysfiles/feeSchedules.json_.
-default location.
-To see more options for the `download` subcommand, we can run:
+To see more options for the `download` subcommand (including a custom download directory),
+we run:
 ```
 $ docker run -v $(pwd):/launch gcr.io/hedera-registry/yahcli:0.1.0 sysfiles download help
 Usage: yahcli sysfiles download [-d=destination directory] <sysfiles>...
                                 [COMMAND]
 Download system files